Quint2597/Quint2597/README.md

 I've long been obsessed with the 'why' of things, and am always seeking to learn more about the mechanisms behind things we take for granted.
 C is my language of choice for almost all my projects, though I am sparsely familiar with (among other languages) Lua, Julia, Rust, & Zig.

-I'd say my knowledge of C as a language is quite good, but I admittedly begin to fall apart using things outside the C standard libraries, ie. I'm not a good network programmer as `<sys/socket.h>` is not something I've played around with.
+I'd say my knowledge of C as a language is quite good, but I admittedly begin am not intimately familiar with all the libraries available to me, ie. I'm not a good network programmer as `<sys/socket.h>` is not something I've played around with.
 I am decent with `make` as well as some other common unix utilities, and have both a MacOS and a Linux (Ubuntu) system at home.
-I'm also admittedly a bit cautious about some of the more adventurous uses of the C preprocessor.

 # 💞️ I’m looking to learn more!